 HOW TO PRINT

 3D printing at the Digital Union is free.
 Read Terms above, then Use this online form to submit an STL file of the 3D model to you wish to print.
-On Friday of each week, approximately ten submissions are selected to be printed the following week.
+Each week, approximately ten submissions are selected to be printed the following week.
 Therefore, lead time is typically 2 weeks.
 Priority is given to submissions that demonstrate academic need, originality, and innovative potential.

-Sign up for free access to Lynda.com online tutorials!
+Sign up for free access to LinkedIn Learning!
 Choose your method of access, then learn everything you need to know at your own pace.
 Here are a few staff picks to get you started.

 Up & Running w/ 3D Printing